rizinorg/cutter/SECURITY.md

 **Important:** Don't disclose any information regarding the issue itself in the public chats.

-Please note that the Cutter Security team isn't handling security issues on the radare2 repository.
+Please note that the Cutter Security team isn't handling security issues on the rizin repository.